Heinrich Brüning: Great Depression and economic policy

+Political crisis and government dissent

-In the December election, the parties of the grand coalition lost many seats, while the Communists and the National Socialists (Nazis) made major gains.
+In the September election, the parties of the grand coalition lost many seats, while the Communists and the National Socialists (Nazis) made major gains.
 This left Brüning without any hope of forming a Reichstag majority.
 Instead, he continued to govern by Notverordnung.
-He coined the term "authoritative democracy" to describe this form of government, based on the cooperation of the president and parliament.
+He coined the term "authoritarian democracy" to describe this form of government, based on the cooperation of the president and parliament.
 Brüning was somewhat ambivalent toward democracy.
 Soon after taking office, he sharply limited freedom of the press.
 By one estimate, 100 newspaper editions were banned every month.

 Brüning's harsh economic policies undermined the tacit support of the Social Democrats for the government, while the liberal and conservative members of the cabinet favoured opening the government to the right.
 President Hindenburg, pushed by his camarilla and military chief Kurt von Schleicher, also advocated such a move and insisted on a cabinet reshuffle, especially the removal of ministers Joseph Wirth and Theodor von Guérard, both from the Centre Party.

 The president's wishes also hampered the government's resolution in combatting the extremist parties and their respective paramilitary organisations.
 The chancellor and president agreed that the brutality, intolerance, and demagogy of the Communists and Nazis rendered them unfit for government, and Brüning believed the government was strong enough to steer Germany through the crisis without the support of the Nazis.

 Nonetheless, he negotiated with Hitler about toleration or a formal coalition, without yielding to the Nazis any position of power or full support by presidential decree.
 Because of these reservations the negotiations came to nothing and as street violence rose to new heights in April 1932, Brüning had both the Communist "Rotfrontkämpferbund" and the Nazi Sturmabteilung banned.
 The unfavourable reaction in right-wing circles further undermined Hindenburg's support for Brüning.

 Brüning agonized over how to stem the growing Nazi tide, especially since Hindenburg could not be expected to survive another full term as president should he choose to run again.
 If Hindenburg were to die in office, Hitler would be a strong favorite to succeed him.